 We were issued M7 bayonets when I deployed to Operation Desert Shield in August of 1990.
 The M7 had a dark grey parkerized blade.
 The tang was covered with a clam shell pair of plastic, checkered grips.
 Ours were made by Imperial.

-Apart from opening MREs and other common cutting tasks, I only used a bayonet twice that I remember.
+Apart from opening MREs and other common cutting tasks, I only used a bayonet twice during that deployment, that I remember.

 Plus, I can honestly say I’ve taken a life with a bayonet, during wartime.

-We were patrolling sector Echo 14 at night (we worked sundown to sun up) on the commercial side of the airport, when we came across a Saudi Amin troop who had parked his Suzuki Samurai type patrol vehicle by the side of the road.
+We were patrolling sector Echo 14 at night (we worked sundown to sun up) on the commercial side of the airport, when we came across “Worm,” a Saudi Amn troop who had parked his Suzuki Samurai type patrol vehicle by the side of the road.

 He had run over a snake.

 The poor thing was biting its own tail.
 Not sure why, whether trying to peel its body off of the road, or to put itself out of its misery, or some other fatally wounded, primordial urge.
-The Amin troop wouldn’t get near it, and signaled that we shouldn’t either.
+Worm wouldn’t get near it, and signaled that we shouldn’t either.

 I didn’t want to get close to it, and I’m not into killing snakes, but I didn’t want it to suffer.
 Lacking that best wounded snake euthanizing tool, a long handled shovel, I put my bayonet on my M-16 and, standing as far away as possible, cut off its head.